 Deductive reasoning is the process of reasoning from one or more statements to reach a logically certain conclusion.
-In this section of the school safety agent exam, you will be\ given a passage containing state laws or policies of the NYPD itself though general policies unrelated to it are not uncommon to be included in the test as well.
+In this section of the school safety agent exam, you will be given a passage containing state laws or policies of the NYPD itself though general policies unrelated to it are not uncommon to be included in the test as well.

+The information provided may also be in the form of passages, tables, or charts.
 In this part of the school safety agent exam, it will be up to you to determine or discover the common element, concept, rule, or sequence they all share.

 In this format, five or six statements will be provided, and you’re to place them in their proper order by selecting the response with the correct sentence sequence.

-This part of the focuses on checking the ability of a candidate to determine his location within a city, building, or set of structures.
-The school safety exam measures the aptitude of a candidate through the use of maps and general layouts.
+This section of the test is used to determine how well you can find your location within a city, building, or set of structures.
+The school safety exam measures how well you can use maps and general layouts.

 You will be asked to identify the original object, pattern, or person after changes in position or appearance have been made.

 The school safety exam is just part of the entire hiring process to become a school safety agent.
 There are other requirements and conditions which applicants need to meet before they can be considered.